praveenraj2001/M2-EmbSys/Project/README.md

 1. Current Progress
 ---
 ## 1.1 Description
- * This Project is an __Automatic Burglar alert, Cooling, Lighting and Drapes Control system__, _(A.B.C.L.A.D.S)_ which will be usefull for automatic lighting and cooling control system in home and when we are not in home we can activate Buglar alarm which will give a buzz noise alerting people around the home by buzzing noise when someone breaks the Door
+ * This Project is an __Automatic Burglar alert, Cooling, Lighting and Drapes Control system__, _(A.B.C.L.A.D.S)_ which will be usefull for automatic lighting and cooling control system in home and when we are not in home we can activate Buglar alarm which will give a buzz noise alerting people around the home by buzzing noise when someone breaks the Door, When the user sets a required temperature and light intensity this system will automatically controls the Room temperature and Light intensity.

 ---

 ## 1.2 Identifying features
- * It should show how much %of drapes should be opened according to room light intensity
+ * It shall show how much %of drapes are opened according to room light intensity
- * It should dim/increase light intensity according to room light intensity
+ * It shall dim/increase light intensity according to room light intensity variation
- * It should change the speed of fan accordingly to the temperature of the room
+ * It shall change the speed of fan accordingly to the temperature of the room
- * When we are not at home it should be able to sense if door is closed or broken and should turn on a buzzer
+ * When we are not at home it shall be able to sense if door is closed or broken and shall turn on a buzzer

 ## 1.3 State of art
  * The main focus point here is the controlling the Home without even touching a single button